Te Wānanga o Waipapa | School of Māori Studies and Pacific Studies

 Project

-Required Skills/Pre-requisites: This project would be ideal for a student who is interested in pursuing further study in Pacific history, especially the history of Samoa or independence movements in the Pacific.
-Experience with primary source analysis or archives would be a benefit but are not a requirement.
+Required Skills/Pre-requisites: This project would be ideal for someone who is interested in pursuing postgraduate study in Pacific history, especially in those countries included in New Zealand’s Pacific empire.
+Experience with primary source analysis or archives would be a benefit.
 Students with connections to Māori, Indigenous or Pacific communities are especially welcome.
 This project requires a scholar who focuses on the details.
 The ideal candidate will have strong organisation and time management skills, with an ability to work independently and use their initiative.
-They should be open to working closely with the supervisor, especially in the first few weeks of the project, to develop methods of historical analysis and historical context for the primary sources.
+They should be open to working closely with the supervisor, especially in the first few weeks of the project, to develop methods of historical analysis and understand historical context.
 The student will have a desk at Pacific Studies for the duration of their appointment.